Frequently Asked Questions

 - Families can also qualify for free or reduced-priced meals by submitting an application at the beginning of each school year

-- Meal payments can be made directly at each school or by credit card through the Pay PAMS website
+- Meal payments can be made directly at each school or by credit card through Campus Parent Portal.

-Spring Lake Park Schools Community Education child care programs provide high quality services that will grow with your child from preschool through eighth grade.
+Spring Lake Park Schools Community Education child care programs provide high quality services that will grow with your child from preschool through sixth grade.
 Learning Ventures Child Care programs provide child care before- and after-school and on most school release days, including fall, winter, spring and summer breaks.
+These programs fill very quickly, please register early to secure your spot.

-With flexible and affordable before- and after-school chid care, there are options to meet your family's needs.
-Click here to learn more and register for Learning Ventures Child Care.
+With flexible and affordable before- and after-school child care, there are options to meet your family's needs.
+Learn more and register for Learning Ventures Child Care.

-Minnesota law requires that your child must be screened for enrollment in public school.
-This service is offered at no cost to all families who live in Spring Lake Park Schools.
+Minnesota law requires that your child be screened for enrollment in public school.
+This service is offered at no cost to all families who live in the Spring Lake Park Schools district.
 If you are planning to send your child to private school or to home school, the law does not require the screening.
 However, we still encourage you to participate.

 This is a wonderful opportunity for you to find out how your child is developing and for you to find out more about resources and programs in our community.

-Children may be screened between the ages of three-five.
+Children may be screened between the ages of three and five.
 The ideal age for screening is near your child’s fourth birthday.

 What do you need to do?
 Just follow the step-by-step process below and you will be on your way to a great kindergarten experience!
 Between now and then, we will assist you in any way that we can, and answer all of your questions.
 Questions about the enrollment process?
 Call our enrollment office at 763-600-5018.